Twisted superfluids in moving frame

+because of smallness of photon's energy $h \nu=h \lambda/c \sim 1 eV$ compared to the rest mass of a typical atom.
+This advantage of the matter waves is a somewhat diminished by a substantially larger area $|\vec S_{phot}|$ enclosed by optical fibers compared to atomic waveguides $|\vec S|$ \cite {Scully:1997}.

 In summary the matter wave interferometer with helical waveguide (fig.2) \cite{Okulov:2012,Lembessis:2017} had been considered in perturbed reference frame.
-The exact solutions of the Gross-Pitaevskii equation demonstrate the appearance of macroscopically observable motion of helically confined superfluids in anisotropic environment when $lab$ is under externally driven displacements, rotations and accelerations.
+The weak space-time metric modulations were taken into account via slightly modulated free-fall acceleration ${\vec g(\tau)=\vec g_0 + \epsilon \vec g_1(t)}$.
+The exact solutions of the Gross-Pitaevskii equation demonstrate the appearance of macroscopically observable motion of helically confined superfluids in anisotropic environment when $lab$ frame is under externally driven displacements, rotations \cite{Cuevas:2007} and accelerations $\vec g(t)$.
 The time varying free fall acceleration $\vec g(t)$ induces phase-modulation of condensate wavefunction being perfect analog of gravitational $redshift$ of photons.
-One may suggest that a higher density of the interference fringes ($2 \ell$ per $\lambda/2$) in helical interference pattern may enhance phase sensitivity of spiral matter-wave interferometer by a factor $(2\ell) ^ \alpha$, where $1 \le \alpha \le 2$:

 The possible applications are inertial navigation, detection of seismic vibrations and gravitational waves \cite{LIGO:2016,Kasevich:2008}.
 The sensitivity of spiral superfluid interferometer will be evaluated taking into account quantum fluctuations of the particles number $\delta N$ and phase of wavefunction $\phi$ \cite{Scully:1997} in another work.